Faculty ProfileCarret icon

 College of Arts & Sciences

-Introduction to Statistics in Psychology - Spring 2018
+Introduction to Statistics in Psychology - Fall 2018

 I fell in love with psychology at Skidmore College in a class on Cognitive Psychology, and went on to get a PhD at Stony Brook University in Experimental Psychology.
 I taught at Colgate University for two years, and joined the faculty at Quinnipiac in the fall of 2014.
 I'm a psycholinguist, and my research focuses on how people understand, respond to, and are affected by stories.